tanaynistala/geo-guide/_country-guides/NLD.md

 Welcome to the land of tulips, bicycles, and dams!
-The Netherlands is easily distinguishable from the rest of Europe thanks to flat terrain, distinctive license plates, and the aforementioned abundance of bicycles.
+The Netherlands is easily distinguishable from the rest of Europe thanks to flat terrain, distinctive licence plates, and the aforementioned abundance of bicycles.
 Read on to learn more about the Netherlands in GeoGuessr!

 # Subdivisions